 Once you've got a setup and a pointing you are happy with, you can save a finding chart and export an instrument configuration file.
-To do this, select $Save \rightarrow Finding\ Chart$ and $Save \rightarrow Inst.\ Setup\ File$ respectively.
+To do this, select $Save \rightarrow Finding\ Chart$.
+For HiPERCAM, you should also save a JSON copy of your instrument setup by selecting $Save \rightarrow Inst.$ Setup File respectively.
 This will create two files which you should upload as part of your phase II submission.